fergusonjack/GridMap_Challange/README.md

 > mvn package

-However, if you do not have Maven I have included a pre-compiled jar file which can be run with while in the main directory:
+However, if you do not have Maven I have included a pre-compiled jar file which can be run while in the main directory:

 > java -cp .\target\viagogo-0.0.1-SNAPSHOT-jar-with-dependencies.jar display.DisplayWithGUI

 ## Usage
-I have added a GUI that allows the user to click on locations on the grid instead of inputting the coordinates directly, however if you want to input coordinates there is a box for the x and y coordinates, after entering the coordinates the user should click the search button to search for the 5 closest events.
+I have added a GUI that allows the user to click a location on the grid instead of inputting the coordinates directly.
+However if you want to input coordinates there are boxes to enter the x and y coordinates.
+After entering the coordinates the user should click the search button to search for the 5 closest events.
 There is also a reset button that will reset the gridmap back to its original state.

 ![alt Main Screen](img/mainScreen.PNG)
 ![alt After Selection](img/Selected.PNG)